CADLabs/ethereum-economic-model/README.md

 1. Choose or create a new experiment template in the [experiments/templates/](experiments/templates/) directory
 2. Copy the template experiment from [experiments/template.py](experiments/template.py) into the directory
-3. Customize the base experiment using the template
+3. Customize the default experiment using the template
 4. Create a new Jupyter experiment notebook using the [notebooks/template.ipynb](notebooks/template.ipynb) experiment notebook template
 5. Execute your experiment, post-process and analyze the results, and create Plotly charts!